kiwicom/orbit/packages/orbit-design-tokens/README.md

 ### Generating your theme

-**orbit-design-tokens** offer the possibility to generate different themes based on the inputted foundations.
+**orbit-design-tokens** package offers the possibility to generate different themes based on the inputted foundations.

-First, simply import `getTokens` function to your project.
+First, simply import the `getTokens` function to your project.

 ```jsx
 import { getTokens } from "@kiwicom/orbit-design-tokens";